SAFEtoolbox/SAFE-python/README.md

 ### Note

-Please make sure that you download the version of the 'examples' folder that corresponds to the version of SAFEypthon package you are using.
+Please make sure that you download the version of the 'examples' folder that corresponds to the version of SAFEpython package you are using.
 To use the latest version of SAFEpython, you can update the package using:

-``pip install --upgrade SAFEpython``
+``pip install --upgrade safepython``

 ### HOW TO CITE SAFEPYTHON